 Descending all the way down to Shahanshahi Ashram will take about two hours.

-➤Google Maps link For The Kipling Trail Trek
+Google Maps Link For The Kipling Trail Trek

 We go to great lengths to ensure you have a safe trek.
-So here’s a Google Maps link of the trail to help you navigate without getting lost.
+So here’s a Google Maps link to the trail to help you navigate without getting lost.
 Click here to download the file

 Kipling trail is among those trails which can be done throughout the year.

 During the monsoon months of July-August on days when it’s raining, the trail should be avoided as the path would be slippery and there are chances of landslides during heavy rains.

 However, if it’s not raining, the trail can be embarked upon even during the monsoon months.

 Best season to walk the trail would be from end-September to February.